Aeration is the most effective way of reducing sub-surface thatch and compaction in lawns, often the main causes of

 We check the lawn by taking a number of cores samples in a variety of places over the lawn.
 The process of taking a core sample allows us to take a closer look at the levels of Sub-surface thatch and what the soil is like.
 We will be able to tell how compacted the soil is by examining the conditions of the roots and how tight knit the soil is.
 This evidence provides us with enough information to recommend Aeration for compaction.
 Likewise the thickness of sub-surface thatch tells us if Aeration is needed.

 We don’t like to leave the cores on the lawn following the Aeration.
 Although some experts suggest going over the lawn with a rotary mower without the collector would mean the mower would turn the cores into a form of dressing, this is only applicable to certain soil types.
 Your local GreenThumb might also offer a service to collect them.
-Ideally, for a lawn, Aeration should be immediately followed by Scarification which includes waste collection and the cores would be collected too.
-Aeration and Scarification is included in our Enhanced and Complete programmes.
+Ideally, for a lawn, Aeration should be immediately followed by Scarification, Scarification removes thatch this is then collected and bagged for disposal.

 If you would like to know how much this service costs for your lawn right now, why not try our lawn measuring tool.